 I’ve read many “Day in the Life” posts over the years as a blogger, but never did one until now, when SimpleHomeschool.net invited readers to share their day and link up to their Friday post.
 I’m so glad I did this!
-I learned a lot about myself.
-I’ll share what I mean tomorrow.
+I learned a lot.
+I share what I mean here.

 5:13 AM: My stomach, ignoring the protests of the rest of my body, decides sleep time is over.
 I get up and reheat a bowl of last night’s chili.
 I contemplate going back to bed for a bit, but since pregnancy nausea has set in, I’ve been sleeping later and I miss my morning routine.
 So I decide to stay up.

 I grab the computer and place our farm order, which hubby will pick up tomorrow.
 3 gallons of raw milk, 4 dozen eggs, and a bag of grass fed beef bones for broth.
 I read an email and learn what baby’s doing now at 14 weeks, officially my second trimester.